Ring Engineering RailPro Frequently Asked Questions

 3) We had problems where other apps would pop up or interrupt the train app and the train app would be inaccessible or would cause communication problems.
 If the app becomes inaccessible you cannot stop your trains!
 This does not happen with RailPro because there are no other apps to interfere.

 4) Typical consumer computer networks are not guaranteed real time.
 The response time can be anywhere from good to no control at all.
-With RailPro, at least 40 simultaneous users will have guaranteed fast response and hundreds of handhelds are likely to work very well.
+With RailPro, at least 40 simultaneous users will have guaranteed fast response and hundreds of handheld controllers are likely to work very well.

 5) Product instability is a problem with off the shelf computers.
 The odds of you buying the same product only a year later is unlikely.
 So it may be necessary to support different software programs, different OS's, different networks etc.

-6) Network setup with RailPro is as simple as pressing the Find Product button.
+6) Network setup with RailPro is as simple as pressing the Find Product button and selecting a repeater if necessary.
 Any PC network we have ever dealt with is far more complicated and problematic.

 7) Nobody wants to wait until their PC's booted and make a wireless connection just to drive a train.
 With RailPro the handheld is ready to control trains in about one second.
 Who would want typical PCs problems involved in operating their train set like software crashes, reboots, hard drive failures etc.?